bu-ist/responsive-foundation/README.md

 This framework is currently internal, and may not be used without permission.

+**Contribute!** If you'd like to contribute, check out some of our [open issues in Mission Control](https://bu-ist.github.io/responsive-foundation/dashboard.html).

+## About

 Foundation provides a library of [Sass](http://sass-lang.com/) and Javascript files that serve as a foundation for building responsive sites.
 This library is designed to be imported into your project using [npm](https://www.npmjs.com/).

 It was initially conceived during the build for our custom WordPress theme framework as a way to share common front-end assets among themes, but does not have an WordPress-specific bindings and can be used for non-WordPress projects as well.